Audio Technica LP60BT Wireless Turntable Review

 Build – Material Durability and Stylus

-The anti-resonance, die-cast aluminum platter helps reduce audio distortion and therefore elevate the quality of sound.
+The anti-resonance, die-cast aluminium platter helps reduce audio distortion and therefore elevate the quality of sound.
 The anti-resonance feature will help filter out unnecessary noise from mixing in with your record.

 Elliptical Diamond Stylus